mshashank02/EEC201-Project/README.md

 ---

-### Feel free to add your own voise samples and test for recognition.
+### Feel free to add your own voice samples to the data set and test for recognition 😊